 Over thousands of years, the Kings of Winter expanded from Winterfell, conquering and reducing to vassalage a number of rival kings, including Barrow Kings in the Thousand Years War, Red Kings of House Bolton, Flints, Slates, Umbers, Lockes, Glovers, Fishers, and Ryders.
 They defeated the Warg King and Marsh Kings, forced the Blackwoods to flee, and vanquished the Greenwoods, Towers, Ambers, and Frosts.
 Many of their defeated enemies were forced to yield their women as prizes or brides.

 The Stark kings often warred with the ironborn from the Iron Islands and wildlings from beyond the Wall.
 After the Rape of the Three Sisters, the Starks battled with the Arryn Kings of Mountain and Vale for a thousand years over the Bite in the War Across the Water.
 The Starks also eventually conquered the troublesome island of Skagos.

 While "King of Winter" was used by ancient Stark monarchs, "King in the North" was used in more recent centuries.
 The last King in the North was Torrhen Stark, who bent the knee to House Targaryen during Aegon's Conquest, thus making the north part of the Seven Kingdoms controlled by the Iron Throne.
+The crown of the Kings of Winter was surrendered to Aegon.
 Since then Lord Stark has traditionally held the title Warden of the North for the Iron Throne.

 The history of the Stark kings is described in Maester Childer's Winter's Kings, or the Legends and Lineages of the Starks of Winterfell.